undefinedlabs/scope-docs/docs/java-configuration.md

 You can send arbitrary metadata for every test associated with certain commit which will be shown by Scope.

-Additionally, it is possible to set a environment variable as metadata value for a certain metadata key, whose final value will be obtained in runtime during the build process.
+Additionally, it is possible to set na environment variable as metadata value for a certain key, whose final value will be evaluated at runtime.

 ### Using Environment Variables